j4321/juliette.monsel/docs/fr/_sources/Teaching.rst.txt

 .. rubric:: Teaching assistant

+:Feb.
+2024: `Winter school on ultrafast thermodynamics <https://www.chalmers.se/en/current/calendar/f-winter-school-on-ultrafast-thermodynamics/>`_ (Chalmers University of Technology)

+    Tutorial session for the lecture "Nanoscale thermodynamics - the role of fluctuations".
+.. ~    where students gained hands-on experience and put into practice the notions and concepts about fluctuations in nanoscale systems.

 :2017, 2018: Newtonian mechanics for first-year undergraduates (Université Grenoble Alpes, France)

     I supervised tutorials (~20-30 students, 1.5 hours, twice a week) and lab work (~10-15 students, 3.5 hours, once a week).
 I contributed exercises to the exams and graded examinations and lab work reports.